-With the invention of porous, breathable nail varnish that allows molecules of water and oxygen through to the nail, Muslim women now have wudu friendly options – and these halal nail polishes benefit the health of non-Mulsim women’s nails, too.
+With the invention of porous, breathable nail varnish that allows molecules of water and oxygen through to the nail, Muslim women now have wudu friendly options – and these, the best halal nail polish brands – benefit the health of non-Muslim women’s nails, too.

-786 is not only certified by the KIC as Hala friendly, it is also vegan and 9 free.
-Meaning the polishes do not contain toxins like formaldehyde, formaldehyde resin, toluene, camphor, DBP, xylene or parabens.
-Additionally, and the polish is not tested on animals.
+786 Cosmetics is not only certified by the KIC as being Halal friendly, but it is also vegan-friendly, and cruelty-free, too.
+You can safely wear these polishes knowing they contain no toxins like formaldehyde, formaldehyde resin, toluene, camphor, DBP, xylene or parabens.

-The limited edition colours and names for the line are inspired by and pay tribute to, Muslim cities around the world.
-The Jaipur color is a fun and flirty pink that takes inspiration from the Indian city known for it’s all pink architecture.
-Dubai mimics sand glistening in the desert sun, and Marrakesh is a bold red color in homage to the “Rose City”
+Their fabulous, limited edition colours and names for the line are inspired by and pay tribute to, Muslim cities around the world.
+For example, the Jaipur shade is a fun and flirty pink that takes inspiration from the Indian city, which is famous for its all-pink architecture.
+Dubai mimics sand glistening in the desert sun, and Marrakech is a bold red, in homage to the “Rose City”

 When a lovestruck husband was frustrated after searching in shop after shop for a Halal polish for his wife, he convinced himself that he could create one himself for his spouse, and Tuesday in Love was born.

-Maya cosmetics are perfect for anyone looking for nail polish that’s as clean as can be: they’re IFANCA certified, 9-free, vegan, and verified water permeable by SGS testing labs.
+Maya Cosmetics is the perfect brand for anyone looking for nail polish that’s as clean as can be: they’re IFANCA certified, 9-free, vegan, and verified water permeable by SGS testing labs.
 For Muslims, their site includes a special wudu tutorial, with instructions on how to take special care while washing the nails.

 Inglot was one of the first cosmetic companies to create a porous polish with their line of O2M Breathable Nail Enamel back in 2013.
 Company transparency is at the forefront of their business model, with over 95% of their products made in-house in their own facilities to ensure quality ingredients and fair prices.